kumpan/unikorn/content/startpage/2020-05-20-startpage.md

         Regardless of what channel or marketing technique is on the table, the user always has to be the deciding factor of what direction to take or action to be prioritised.

-        We sue the Unikorn Marketing focus on:
+        We use the Unikorn Marketing focus on:

         * SoMe